-Understanding rainbow optics can even help you locate rainbows that aren’t even visible to the naked eye.
-A “moonbow” (lunar rainbow) is a rarely witnessed and wonderful phenomenon that follows all the natural rules of a daylight rainbow.
+Understanding rainbow optics can even help you locate rainbows that aren’t visible to the naked eye.
+A “moonbow” (lunar rainbow) is a rarely witnessed and breathtaking phenomenon that follows all the natural rules of a daylight rainbow.
 But instead of resulting from direct sunlight, a moonbow is caused by sunlight reflected by the moon.

 Moonlight isn’t bright enough to fully engage the cones in your eyes that reveal color, though in bright moonlight you can see the moonbow as an arcing monochrome band.
 But a camera on a sturdy tripod can use its virtually unlimited shutter duration to accumulate enough light to bring out a moonbow in full living color.
 Armed with this knowledge, all you need to do is put yourself in the right location at the right time.